Pipe bomb: Minimum evacuation distances

 If any type of bomb is suspected, typical recommendations are to keep all people at a minimum evacuation distance until authorized bomb disposal personnel arrive.
-For a pipe bomb, the US Department of Homeland Security recommends a minimum of 21 m, and an outdoors distance of 366 m.
+For a pipe bomb, the U.S. Department of Homeland Security recommends a minimum of 21 m (70 ft), and an outdoors distance of 259 m (850 ft).

 Uses

+Pipe bombs were adopted and used successfully by some regular armed forces, for example during World War I (1914–1918), the Spanish Civil War (1936–1939) and World War II (1939–1945).
+During the First World War, among the hand grenades supplied to the Italian infantry, there was a pipe bomb called "hand-held piece" (spezzone a mano); during the Second World War, training for the Home Guard, the auxiliary force of the British Army, also included the production and use of pipe bombs.

 Pipe bombs are by nature improvised weapons and typically used by those without access to military devices such as grenades.
-They were successfully used in the Spanish Civil War (1936–1939).
-During World War II, members of the British Home Guard were trained to make and use them.

 In Northern Ireland, there have been hundreds of pipe bomb attacks since the mid-1990s as the Troubles came to an end.
 Most of the attacks have been launched by loyalist paramilitaries, especially the Red Hand Defenders, Orange Volunteers and Ulster Defence Association.
 However, they have also been used by Irish republican paramilitaries and by anti-drugs vigilante group Republican Action Against Drugs.
 They are also used extensively in the south of Ireland by feuding criminals, including drug dealers, mainly in the capital city of Dublin.

 As well as users such as criminals, paramilitaries, and militias, they also have a long tradition of recreational use for amusement or mischief with no intention to cause injury to anyone, but due to the dangers of premature ignition and of shrapnel, pipe bombs are much more dangerous than alternatives, such as dry ice bombs or potato cannons.